Last Modified: 07 Nov 2014

 Day 3 North Seymour/Mosquera

-We take an active excursion to North Seymour, probably one of the Galapagos’ most visited islands.
-On North Seymour Island the highlight will be seeing the blue footed boobies, swallow-tailed gulls, both species of frigate birds (Great and Magnificent), land iguanas, marine iguanas, California sea lions, endemic incense trees.
-The magnificent frigate bird, a large black bird with a long wingspan, and a hooked beak, is extremely fast and has excellent vision.
+We take an active excursion to Isla North Seymour (North Seymour Island), probably one of the Galapagos’ most visited islands.
+On North Seymour the highlight will be seeing the blue-footed boobies, swallow-tailed gulls, both species of frigate birds (great frigate birds and magnificent frigate birds), land iguanas, marine iguanas, Galapagos sea lions and endemic incense trees.
+The magnificent frigate bird, a large black bird with a long wingspan and a hooked beak, is extremely fast and has excellent vision.
 Frigate birds are known for the large red pouch on their necks.
-During mating season the males thrown back their heads, inflate the pouch (sometimes to the size of a soccer ball), and shake trying to capture the attention of female frigates.
+During mating season the males thrown back their heads, inflate the pouch (sometimes to the size of a soccer ball) and shake trying to capture the attention of female frigates.
 Boobies and frigates have an interesting relationship.
-They share the same nesting area on North Seymour, with blue-footed boobies nesting on the ground, while the frigate birds nests just above them in the saltbushes.
-A solid walk is followed by snorkelling where we will find a great variety of fish, and possibly white-tipped reef sharks, rays and sea lions.
+They share the same nesting area on North Seymour with blue-footed boobies nesting on the ground while the frigate birds nests just above them in the saltbushes.
+A solid walk is followed by snorkelling, where we will find a great variety of fish, and possibly white-tipped reef sharks, rays and sea lions.

 We sail to Isla Mosquera, an Islet situated between Baltra and North Seymour.
 This stretch of water is rich in sea life and is a popular spot for both sea lions and marine birds.
 Watch out for the boobies making their spectacularly quick headlong dives into the water.
 Isla Mosquera is a relaxing and picturesque spot with its uplifted coral reef with long stretches of white sand and rock pools.
 Along the rocks and in the tide pool, Sally Lightfoot crabs (red lava crabs) scamper back and forth, skipping across small pools of water in search of food.
 These crabs with their bright red shell tops and blue under shells are stunning against the black lava.
 The island also has a very large colony of sea lions as well as a sizeable resident brown pelican population.
 We also have the chance to go snorkelling.